William M. Branham: Early ministry

-Branham and his future wife Amelia Hope Brumbach (b.
-July 16, 1913) attended the First Pentecostal Baptist Church together beginning in 1929 where Brumbach served as young people's leader.
-The couple began dating in 1933.
+Branham began dating Amelia Hope Brumbach (b.
+July 16, 1913) in 1933.
 Branham married Brumbach in June 1934.
 Their first child, William "Billy" Paul Branham (1935–2023) was born on September 13, 1935.
 Branham's wife became ill during the second year of their marriage.
 According to her death certificate, she was diagnosed with pulmonary tuberculosis in January 1936, beginning a period of declining health.
 Despite her diagnosis, the couple had a second child, Sharon Rose, who was born on October 27, 1936.
 In September 1936, the local news reported that Branham held a multi-week healing revival at the Pentecostal Tabernacle in which he reported eight healings.

 The following year, disaster struck when Jeffersonville was ravaged by the Ohio River flood of 1937.
 Branham's congregation was badly impacted by the disaster and his family was displaced from their home.
 By February 1937, the floodwaters had receded, his church survived intact and Branham resumed holding services at the Pentecostal Tabernacle.
 Following the January flood, Hope's health continued to decline, and she succumbed to her illness and died on July 22, 1937.
 Sharon Rose, who had been born with her mother's illness, died four days later (July 26, 1937).
 Their obituaries reported Branham as pastor of the Pentecostal Tabernacle, the same church where their funerals were held.

 Branham frequently related the story of the death of his wife and daughter during his ministry and evoked strong emotional responses from his audiences.
 Branham told his audiences that his wife and daughter had become suddenly ill and died during the January flood as God's punishment because of his failure to embrace Pentecostalism.
 Branham said he made several suicide attempts following their deaths.
 Peter Duyzer noted that Branham's story of the events surrounding the death of his wife and daughter conflicted with historical evidence; they did not die during the flood, he and his wife were both already Pentecostals before they married, and he was pastor of a Pentecostal church at the time of their deaths.